-4. Street-Facing Facades.
-All cottages shall include one or more of the following features on street-facing facades:

-a.
-Changes in exterior siding material and paint color;
+- 4. Street-Facing Facades.
+All cottages shall include one or more of the following features on street-facing facades: - a.
+Changes in exterior siding material and paint color; - b.

-- b.
 Windows, which may include bay windows; and/or - c.
 Building articulation with a depth measuring at least one foot.

-Staff Finding: The applicant proposes the inclusion of a window on the street facing façade of the units in Phase I. This criterion is met.
+Staff Finding: The applicant proposes the inclusion of a windows, entry door, and a covered porch on the street facing façade of the units in Phase II.
+This criterion is met.